awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data.md

 # Tutorial: Loading Data from Amazon S3<a name="tutorial-loading-data"></a>

-In this tutorial, you will walk through the process of loading data into your Amazon Redshift database tables from data files in an Amazon Simple Storage Service \(Amazon S3\) bucket from beginning to end\.
+In this tutorial, you walk through the process of loading data into your Amazon Redshift database tables from data files in an Amazon S3 bucket from beginning to end\.

-In this tutorial, you will:
+In this tutorial, you do the following:
-+ Download data files that use CSV, character\-delimited, and fixed width formats\.
++ Download data files that use comma\-separated value \(CSV\), character\-delimited, and fixed width formats\.
 + Create an Amazon S3 bucket and then upload the data files to the bucket\.
 + Launch an Amazon Redshift cluster and create database tables\.
 + Use COPY commands to load the tables from the data files on Amazon S3\.